maxvfischer/DIY-CNC-machine/README.md

 ![attach_side_plate_motors_7](./images/build/frame/attach_side_plate_motors_7.jpg)

-To attach the stepper motors to the side plates, the 4x M3 screws locking the gear box to the motor were removed.
+To attach the stepper motors to the side plates, the 4x M3 screws (**S07**) locking the gear box to the motor were removed.
 Save these as they will be used later on to attach the power supply and Arduino to the electronic boxes.

 ![attach_side_plate_motors_1](./images/build/frame/attach_side_plate_motors_8.jpg)

 ![attach_side_plate_motors_1](./images/build/frame/attach_side_plate_motors_9.jpg)

-The stepper motors were then inserted into the large holes on the side plates, facing inwards.
-4x 40 mm M3 screws and 4x M3 washers were used to lock each stepper motor to the side plates (I forgot to add the washers in the images below, therefore they're not visible).
-The motors should be attached so that the cables are facing in the direction of the two bridge beams (i.e. the longer vertical surface of the side plates).
+The 2x geared stepper motors (**E18**) were then inserted into the large holes on the side plates, facing inwards.
+4x 40 mm M3 screws (**S06**) and 4x M3 washers (**W05**) were used to lock each stepper motor to the side plates (I forgot to add the washers in the images below, therefore they're not visible).
+The motors should be attached so that the cables are facing in the direction of the two bridge beams (i.e. the longer vertical surface on the side plates).

 ![attach_side_plate_motors_1](./images/build/frame/attach_side_plate_motors_10.jpg)